Giandom/data-contracts/opendatamesh.org/quickstart/README.md

       }
 ```

-Replace the following placeholders with the specific values from your Azure DevOps:
+Replace the following placeholders with the specific values from your Azure DevOps environment:

 * [organizationName]: the name of your organization in Azure DevOps.
 * [projectName]: the name of the project where you created the pipelines.
 * [pipelineID]: the ID of the specific pipeline; for the **provisionInfraDev** block, insert the ID of the **odm-demo-infrastructure** pipeline, and for the **deployAppDev** block, insert the ID of the **odm-demo-application** pipeline.
 * [IP]: enter the value used as the hostname in the configuration of the SSH service connection.
 [Go to ODM Platform deployment instructions section](####-ODM-Platform-deployment-instructions-####)

-## Register the Data Product
+# Flight Frequency Data Product - Publish & Validation Phase
-We are now ready to register the Data Product in the ODM Platform.
+The next step is to register the Flight Frequency Data Product in the Open Data Mesh platform.

+## Publish and Validate
 Open a terminal in the same folder as this README and execute the following commands, replacing the [IP] placeholder with the value used in the previous step.

-1. The first step is to create the Data Product by providing some basic information.
-Execute the following cURL command:
+1. The first step is to register some basic information about the Flight Frequency Data Product:

 ```
 curl -X 'POST' \